Web Store

 (Diplacus aurantiacus ~ syn.
 Mimulus aur.)

-Woody based perennial grows very slowly to 3-4 ft tall & wide with narrow, sticky dark green foliage.
-Buff toned orange blooms over a long spring & summer season.
-Attracts butterflies, bees and hummingbirds.
-Best grown in full sun on coast to afternoon shade in hot inland areas.
+Woody-based perennial grows very slowly to 3-4 ft tall & wide with narrow, sticky dark green foliage.
+Buff-toned orange blooms over a long spring & summer season.
+Attracts butterflies, bees, and hummingbirds.
+Best grown in full sun on the coast to afternoon shade in hot inland areas.
 Little water once established.
 Found below 1,970 ft elevation from southwestern Oregon through most of California and into Baja.

 White Sage